OWASP/threat-dragon/td.vue/README.md

 Add a new service named <provider>.provider.js in `src/service`.
 See [github.provider.js](src/service/github.provider.js) as an example.
 This will need the following:
     - `dashboardActions`: An array of objects that describe the actions a user can take from the dashboard (after selecting the provider)

+## Local Storage
+[vuex-persist](https://github.com/championswimmer/vuex-persist) is used to save stores (state) from vuex to session storage By default, all stores are persisted to session storage.
+This is configured in [vuex-persist](src/plugins/vuex-persist.js).